jcorbin/hexant/README.md

 ## Specifying Colors

-Colors are driven by a color geeration scheme, using a simple language.
+Colors are driven by a color generation scheme, using a simple language.

 ### Lightness-varying color scheme